-This book is intended for administrators.
-With chapters on how to optimize your page layouts for mobile, customize the Salesforce1 navigation menu, create actions, work with compact layouts, set up mobile navigation, and much more, this book can help you get your organization ready for the Salesforce1 mobile experience.
+Get your organization ready for the Salesforce1 mobile experience!
+Learn how to optimize your page layouts for mobile, customize the Salesforce1 navigation menu, create actions, work with compact layouts, set up mobile navigation, and much more.

-Salesforce 1 Mobile App Admin Guide
+Salesforce1 Mobile App Admin Guide

-© Copyright 2000-2015 salesforce.com, inc. All rights reserved.
+© Copyright 2000-2016 salesforce.com, inc. All rights reserved.
 Salesforce is a registered trademark of salesforce.com, inc., as are other names and marks.
 Other marks appearing herein may be trademarks of their respective owners.